What is the best diet for autoimmune?

 Excludes: grains, dairy, legumes, refined sugar, processed oils and food chemicals

-While there are lots of resources on Paleo for adults, few exist for to help busy women with families at home, or to support autoimmune kids and teens.
-Believe me, I looked for myself and my daughter and this is one of the reasons why I created my E-Guide The RA Family Kitchen which is designed to help clients slowly and steadily implement change at home so they’re not making separate meals.
+While there are lots of resources on Paleo for adults, few exist to help busy working women with families at home, or to support autoimmune kids and teens.
+Believe me, I looked for myself and my daughter ... no one wants to make separate meals.

 The Autoimmune Protocol (AIP)

-There is also medical support backing the efficacy of AIP for Hashimoto’s, Crohn’s/Colitis and why I often will use this plan for my clients with an IBD, Hashimoto's or MS (it's similar to the Wahl's protocol)
+There is also medical support backing the efficacy of AIP for Hashimoto’s, Crohn’s/Colitis and why we include AIP for our clients and members with IBD, Hashimoto's or MS (it's similar to the Wahl's protocol)

 -